hanezu/hanezu.github.io/journals/_posts/2017-11-21-Getting-started-on-music-genre-recognition.md

 # Music Genre Recognition by DeepSound

 Since Sander was unable to share his code, I go on to [Music Genre Recognition](http://deepsound.io/music_genre_recognition.html) by Piotr Kozakowski & Bartosz Michalak from DeepSound in 2016 implementing the paper [Deep Image Features in Music Information Retrieval](http://ijet.pl/index.php/ijet/article/view/10.2478-eletel-2014-0042/53) in 2014.
 The cool part of this project is that not only did they share their [codes](https://github.com/deepsound-project/genre-recognition) but they also have a great front end to showcase ([Demo](http://deepsound.io/genres/)).
 They also shared the front end so it is possible to download and try the music analysis on your own piece of music.
 The model is CRNN in Keras and capable of Live Music Genre Recognition.

+One way to interpret how CNN works in music is to make an analogy of the 2D-conv in music classification to the 3D-conv in video classification, where the second axis of the convolutional kernel exploits the temporal structure of a music.

+And therefore, as an effective way to aggregate global temporal information, an RNN model built on top of the local CNN might help to classify the whole music.

 ## Run their code